 Known as Georgia Maq to her fans, she was riding high on the back of her Melbourne-based band’s 2019 headline tour of the US when COVID brought everything to a halt.
 The band’s self-titled debut album drew a national spotlight – and the first of many awards – to Camp Cope in 2016, and their Top 10 ARIA-charting follow-up How to Socialise & Make Friends had thrown them into the international spotlight two years later.
 Georgia and her bandmates Kelly-Dawn Hellmrich and Sarah Thompson had embraced the chaos.

 But to do so, Georgia had had to put her nursing career on hold, before it even began.
-She had graduating as an EN in 2015, just before the band took off, and hence hadn’t been able to find the time to do a graduate position.
+She had graduated as an EN in 2015, just before the band took off, and hence hadn’t been able to find the time to do a graduate position.
 She was happy to follow her creative path wherever it took her, however.
 ‘And then the pandemic happened,’ she deadpans.

 Georgia the grad